thirukkural2022/obedparla.com/content/posts/2019-11-10-the-most-enjoyable-thing-i-own.md

 ---
-title: "The most enjoyable thing I currently own: The Nintendo Switch."
-author: "Obed Marquez Parlapiano"
+title : "The most enjoyable thing I currently own: The Nintendo Switch." author : "Obed Marquez Parlapiano" date : "2019-11-10" categories :
-date: "2019-11-10"
-categories: "miscellaneous"
-tags:
+ - miscellaneous
+tags : ""
-cover: "../images/Nintendo-Mario-close-up-high-quality.jpeg"
+cover : "../images/Nintendo-Mario-close-up-high-quality.jpeg"
 ---

 For my 6th birthday, my mom gave me an Optimus Prime robot that walked and made sounds.
 It was such an amazing present and I was so surprised by it that I remember falling on my back when I opened the box.
 I was always one for the dramatic.